elenderg/PAL-1000/instruções de compilação.md

 `Put the routine's parameters' last into a parameter.`

-`If the parameter is nil, abort with "Internal error - compile a term given a rider and an field term (function)._" and the rider; exit.`
+`If the parameter is nil, abort with "Internal error - compile a term given a rider and an field term (function)." and the rider; exit.`

-`If the parameter's type is nil, abort with "Internal error 2 - compile a term given a rider and an field term (function)._" and the rider; exit.`
+`If the parameter's type is nil, abort with "Internal error 2 - compile a term given a rider and an field term (function)." and the rider; exit.`

 `Add an intermediate given the parameter's type's name and the rider's token's first.`